andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 For those coming from a SQL background, the notion of mapping a query to different indexes may seem strange.
 However, in ElasticSearch it may be the case that maintaining two different indexes of the same data makes sense.
 We've found supporting multiple indexes invaluable in terms of A/B testing different rules regarding what gets indexed, what gets boosted, and how it gets analyzed.
 Additionally, from an operational perspective we can bring a new index online in the background, then seamlessly switch over.

-### Why We Don't Index in Realtime
+### Why We Don't Index in Real-time

-Luckily realtime indexing was not a business requirement for us.
-While trial to implement realtime indexing brings a lot of fragility and potential for failure.
+Luckily real-time indexing was not a business requirement for us.
+While trial to implement real-time indexing brings a lot of fragility and potential for failure.
 The *easiest* way to use ElasticSearch is to simply add an indexing PUT request to ElasticSearch straight into model hooks, we eschewed that for several reasons:

 * Indexing bound to the HTTP request response cycle impacts response times to users.
 * Indexing can be slow and expensive.
 Some of our objects require serializing multiple associated models each time indexed.